iotivity/iotivity-lite/swig/README.md

   Contains to client server samples.
 The `java_lite` samples have been run and tested on Windows and Linux.
 The `android` samples are the same samples with a really light UI for Android OS.
   The `java_lite` samples also contain project files for the Eclipse IDE if users wish to import the samples into that IDE.
+The `java_onboarding_tool` is a bear bones tool for onboarding and provisioning samples that have been built with security.
 - `iotivity-lite-eclipes-project`<br />
   Contains unit test code in the `junit` directory as well as an empty `src` directory.
 The `src` directory will be populated with `*.java` files when the SWIG build commands are run.